martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ### Primary characters
 The basis of the method lies with primary morphometric characters.
 These continuous variables describe individual aspects of fundamental elements and their combinations based on the relational model.
 Following the method, all 74 of them are measured in Prague and then linked to the building-tessellation unit according to the data model.
 All morphometric characters are measured using `momepy` classes using reproducible Jupyter notebook `XX_XXXXX` presented as an Appendix XXX.

-The results can be explored in two ways - 1) to assess a spatial distribution of values, and 2) to assess statistical distribution of values.
+The results of measured primary characters can be explored in two ways - 1) to assess a *spatial* distribution of values, and 2) to assess *statistical* distribution of values.

 #### Spatial distribution

-The spatial distribution of resulting values, i.e., spatial morphometric patterns, could be projected on maps and assessed visually to determine the character of such a pattern or statistically.
+The spatial distribution of resulting values, i.e., spatial morphometric patterns, could be projected on maps and assessed visually, to determine the character of such a pattern, or statistically.
 Since the aim of measuring is, eventually, to identify homogenous areas defined by distinct patterns of spatial configuration, it is crucial that each of the characters capture local patterns.
 Statistically speaking, each of the characters needs to be spatially autocorrelated, which can be assessed using Moran's I (REF)\footnote{The same method has been used during the selection of primary characters to ensure that all do capture spatial patterns.
-See Annex 2 for details.}.
+See Annex XXX for details.}.

-Based on the visual assessment, there are three types of characters within the measured set, represented by three examples below - 1) patterns with sudden changes, 2) smoothed continuous patterns, 3) visually unclear patters.
+Based on the visual assessment, there are three types of characters within the measured set, represented by three examples below - 1) patterns with sudden changes, 2) smooth continuous patterns, 3) visually unclear patters.

 ![Spatial distribution of shared walls ratio of adjacent buildings in the area of Prague's city centre and its surroundings.
 Figure illustrates clear spatial patterns with the presence of sudden changes.](source/figures/ch7/mtbSWR_map.pdf "Spatial distribution of shared walls ratio of adjacent buildings"){#fig:mtbSWR_map width=100%}

 Figure \ref{fig:mtbSWR_map} shows *shared walls ratio of adjacent buildings* in the part of Prague's city centre.
 There is a clear distinction between buildings having shared walls and those standing independently.
 The values show a relative homogeneity in the centre of the figure (Vinohrady), but high variability in some other places, especially in the Old Prague neighbourhood (top left).
 There are sudden changes in values on neighbouring tessellation cells.
 This pattern is not unique and it is somewhat expected for characters based on individual elements as these do not have a notion of contiguity.

 ![Spatial distribution of proportion of 4-way intersections of street network in the area of Prague's city centre and its surroundings.
 Figure illustrates clear continuous spatial patterns with unclear boundaries between low and high values.](source/figures/ch7/linP4W_map.pdf "Spatial distribution of proportion of 4-way intersections"){#fig:linP4W_map width=100%}